Sun Studio: Re-opening

 In 1987, ten years after Presley died, Sun Studio at 706 Union Avenue was converted back into a recording studio, and soon became a tourist attraction for Presley fans and music lovers in general.
 The studio was also used by several well known acts to record, including U2, Def Leppard, John Mellencamp, the Bogus Bros. and Chris Isaak & Silvertone to name a few.
 In 2003 it was officially recognized as a National Historic Landmark tourist attraction.

 In May 2009, Canadian blues artist JW-Jones recorded with blues legend Hubert Sumlin, Larry Taylor and Richard Innes at the studio.
 In July 2009, John Mellencamp recorded nine songs for his album No Better Than This at the studio.
 In 2011, Chris Isaak released "Beyond the Sun," a collection of songs recorded at Sun Studio, most of which are cover versions of songs originally released on Sun Records.

 Sun Studio regularly releases studio session podcasts on YouTube and on Public Television.
-Sun Studio have announced that PBS affiliate stations will be showing a 30-minute series of Sun Studio Sessions starting in January 2010.
+Sun Studio announced that PBS affiliate stations would be showing a 30-minute series of Sun Studio Sessions starting in January 2010.